asashish001/NyayaVault/README.md

 - No real malware engine, KMS/HSM, or Class-3 DSC.
 - No live CCTNS/ICJS/e-Courts calls.
-- Documents are not uploaded yet (Phase 2).
-- AES-256 at rest is designed for the storage adapter in Phase 2.
+- AES-256 at rest currently uses a local filesystem storage adapter, not a remote KMS-backed bucket.

 ## License